 Sleep deprivation has also been clinically observed to be strongly linked to inflammatory conditions of the bowel, like Crohn’s disease and colitis.

 Children who are sleep deprived seem to react quite differently to sleep deprived adults.
 Whereas adults can get quite groggy and listless children seem to go more towards hyperactivity.
 In fact a 2009 study reported in the journal Pediatrics found that children ages seven and eight who got less than about eight hours of sleep a night were more likely to be hyperactive, inattentive and impulsive.

 Now for the grand finale of sleep!
 As if health problems throughout our life aren’t bad enough: apparently people who experience lack of regular sleep have a higher chance of dying earlier than their snoozy friends.
-In a meta-analysis of 15 previous studies it was found that people who regularly get less than five hours a night are at a twelve percent higher risk of an early death.
-But don’t go overboard with your sleep.
-It was also found that those who regularly sleep more than ten hours have an even higher risk of an early death.
+In a meta-analysis of 15 previous studies, it was found that people who regularly get less than five hours a night are at a twelve percent higher risk of

 In this self-esteem biased, weight conscious and body image obsessed world that we live in, some may argue that eventual death is less frightening than being overweight, so take note: sleep deprivation drives us to eat more calories.
 Science informs us that lack of sleep produces more of a hormone called ghrelin which tells us we are hungry and need to eat.
 Not only that, but lack of sleep influences us to produce less leptin which is the hormone which tells us when we are full and to stop eating.
 Eeeek, more ghrelin and less leptin are a rich combination for weight gain.